VBayesLab/VBLabDocs/Example.md

 # **Code examples**

-Our code examples are short (less than 300 lines of code), focused demonstrations of vertical deep learning workflows.
+Our code examples are short, focused demonstrations of how to perform Bayesian Approximation using Variational Bayes techiniques discussed in the [VB tutorial paper](https://www.researchgate.net/publication/340006729_A_practical_tutorial_on_Variational_Bayes).

-All of our examples are written as Jupyter notebooks and can be run in one click in Google Colab, a hosted notebook environment that requires no setup and runs in the cloud.
-Google Colab includes GPU and TPU runtimes.
+We also provide code examples to replicate the experimental results shown in our research papers.